loganfalzarano/csf_assign03/README.txt

-	1024 sets, 8 block each, 16 bytes of memory (aka a 8-way set-associative cache) 512 sets, 16 block each, 16 bytes of memory (aka a 8-way set-associative cache) 128 sets, 64 block each, 16 bytes of memory (aka a 64-way set-associative cache) All of which have a cache capacity of 8192 bytes
+	1024 sets, 8 block each, 16 bytes of memory (aka a 8-way set-associative cache) 512 sets, 16 block each, 16 bytes of memory (aka a 8-way set-associative cache) 128 sets, 64 block each, 16 bytes of memory (aka a 64-way set-associative cache)

+direct mapped: 1024 sets, 1 block per set full associative: 1 set, 1024 sets
+All of which have a cache capacity of 8192 bytes
+Each test was conducted on gcc.trace
 In determining best overall effectiveness we focused on store misses and total cycles.
 Our statistics show that write-allocate consistently has fewer misses than no-write-allocate, and when write allocate is paired with write-back it also consistently has the lowest number of clock cycles.
 From this we can safely say that write-allocate and write-back together have the best overall effectiveness.
-LRU and fully associative also appear to result in fewer misses and cycles.
+LRU and fully associaive also appear to result in fewer misses and cycles.
 Once we chose the write-allocate, write-back, LRU cache, we looked at associativity factor.
 Clock cycles and misses steadily decereased as our associativity increased, so it seems that the most effective cache would be a fully associative, write-allocate, write-back, LRU cache that maximizes the associativity, which in our